We may earn money from the companies and products mentioned in this post.

 But what about visitors that have not been to Vegas and thus have not used a player’s card in the casino?
 First time visitors to Vegas can still garner benefit by booking direct with the property.
 Loyalty programs like MGM Resort’s M life, Wynn’s Red Card and Caesars Rewards allow you to sign up from home on the internet.
 Even as a first time visitor that just signed up for a loyalty program, rates offered by the resort directly can be 10-15% cheaper than you will find on an OTA site when booking a room offering free cancellation.

-In the tables above and below we compared pricing on a random weekday stay (above) and weekend (below).
-OTA pricing on sites like Hotels.com, Travelocity and Orbitz were in lockstep with each other and were more expensive than booking direct for the exact same refundable room reservation.
+In the example above, OTA pricing on sites like Hotels.com, Travelocity and Orbitz were in lockstep with each other and were more expensive than booking direct for the exact same refundable room reservation.
+Below, is a comparison for a randomly selected weekend stay.
+Again, booking direct was the better option.

 While we displayed only a small sample size of room rate data to compare booking direct vs. with an OTA, we can assure you that the trend is consistent regardless of the dates you are looking to stay.
 Booking direct with resorts in Vegas is almost always less expensive than using a third party, even if you just signed up for their loyalty program 5 minutes ago.